-To begin, you should view three videos of Hurricane Andrew that show the movement of this devastating hurricane that hit the southern United States in 1992.
+To begin, you should view three videos of Hurricane Harvey that show the movement of this devastating hurricane that hit the southern United States in 2017.

-Video 1: This is a black and white video of Hurricane Andrew.
-It shows the path of Hurricane Andrew from Sunday, August 23 through Thursday, August 27, 1992.
+Video 2: This is a video of Hurricane Harvey from The New York Times.
+It shows the path of Hurricane Harvey from Wednesday, August 23, through Thursday, August 31, 2017.

-Video 3: This is a video of Andrew with colored areas to show rain.
-Yellow shows greater rainfall than green or blue.
+Video 3: This is a video from NASA of Harvey with colored areas to show rain.
+Red shows greater rainfall than yellow, which is more than green or blue.

 As you watch each movie, think about answers these questions:

-- In the first movie, what is the direction of the hurricane's motion?
+- In the second movie, what is the direction of the hurricane's motion?

-- What land areas does Hurricane Andrew move over?
+- What land areas does Harvey move over?